dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
-\>SCAFFOLDING: TIME-SPANNING — FREQUENCY RECEIVED BY ALL CIVILIZATIONAL CONTRIBUTORS. <br>
+\>SCAFFOLDING: TIME-SPANNING — FREQUENCY RECEIVED BY CIVILIZATIONAL CONTRIBUTORS. <br>
 \>SCAFFOLDING: CONTINUITY OF HUMAN EFFORT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR THEM. <br>
 // We build with stone, ink, fire, and code; each acts as a bridge across oblivion. <br>